 Count On Your Census

+Asian Americans Advancing Justice created Count on Your Census to promote a robust response to our nation’s Decennial Census.
 Each census response is a piece of a puzzle that, when completed, creates a picture of who we are as Americans, and how best the country’s resources can be shared.
-It determines how the federal government funds and responds to the specific needs of your family and neighbors like schools, hospitals, roads, and community centers.
+It determines how the federal government funds and responds to the specific needs of your family and neighbors like money for schools, hospitals, roads, and community centers.
 It determines how many seats a state has in the House of Representatives and, as a result, how your community’s voice is heard by policymakers in Congress.